Sholontla/PlatformScienceCodeExercise-/README.md

     Project OverView:
       * Create topics by http request
-      * kafka Broker to create and send topic throw a service to be consumed by financa_service/.
+      * kafka Broker create and send topic to be consumed by financa_service/

+    Security:
+      * have roles/permissions and socpe
+      * JWT
+      *

     publisher_service have 4 end-point: